Northwestern Syria offensive (April–August 2019): Failed second ceasefire

 On 30 May, Turkish defense minister Hulusi Akar reported that Russian and Turkish representatives had met to discuss a potential ceasefire.
 The Syrian Army said it halted its advance during the course of the talks, while the Russian air force limited the amount of airstrikes it conducted on rebel targets.
 The talks reportedly fell apart shortly after they began, due to a demand made by Turkey for the Syrian Army to withdraw from all areas captured during the offensive, which was rejected by Russia.
 Following the breakdown of ceasefire talks, the Russian air force reintensified its airstrike campaign against rebel forces, while the SAA reportedly received a "green light" to resume offensive operations.

 On 31 May, rebel groups launched an attack on several villages to the north of Qalaat al-Madiq.
 The attack followed negotiations over a potential 48-hour ceasefire between the two sides.
 The Russian Air Force carried out tens of airstrikes on rebel forces in response.
 The Syrian Army shelled rebel units positioned near a Turkish observation post close to the village of Midan Ghazal.
 Opposition activists stated that the observation post was shelled directly, but the Turkish military reported no damage or casualties and did not respond to the attack.

-On 1 June, Hayat Tahrir al-Sham announced that they had executed seven people, who they stated were Russian spies, in the Idlib Governorate.
+On 1 June, Hay'at Tahrir al-Sham announced that they had executed seven people, who they stated were Russian spies, in the Idlib Governorate.
 On 2 June, the pro-government Liwa al-Quds announced the deaths of 20 of their fighters, that were reportedly killed during combat with HTS and TIP forces near the village of Al-Huwayz in the Hama Governorate.

 Reports emerged on 3 June that the Syrian Army, spearheaded by the Tiger Forces said it had, by morning, captured the village of Qasabiyeh, which lies to the north of Kafr Nabudah.
 The Syrian Army, however, had not officially reported any territorial gains by noon the same day.
 The village was reported to be under the Syrian Army control a week after they took back the latter from rebels.

 On 4 June, the Syrian Army said it captured the villages of Hamirat, Hardana and Qiratah to the north of Tell Huwash.

 On 5 June, the Syrian Army was reported by pro-government media to have captured the village of Qiratah.